Adonis Ajeti: Basel

-Ajeti made his first professional debut with Basel in the closing match of the 2015–16 UEFA Europa League group stage against Lech Poznań on 10 December 2015 coming on as a substitute at half-time in place of Michael Lang in a 0–1 away victory.
+Ajeti made his professional debut with Basel in the closing match of the 2015–16 UEFA Europa League group stage against Lech Poznań on 10 December 2015 coming on as a substitute at half-time in place of Michael Lang in a 0–1 away victory.
 He became the last of the brothers to make a professional debut also with Basel.
 Due to absence of Marek Suchý injured and since Basel had already secured the qualification to the knockout phase, the coach Urs Fischer invited him to participate in the match.

 Wil

 Following his professional debut with Basel, Ajeti continued his professional career at Swiss Challenge League club FC Wil 1900, where he signed on 7 February 2016 a contract until 30 June 2020.

+Rapperswil-Jona

+On 7 July 2023, Rapperswil-Jona announced the signing of Ajeti.

 International career

-Ajeti played in several friendly matches with Switzerland national under-15 football team during the spring 2012 under the coach Yves Débonnaire including a full 80-minutes match against Belgium under-15 in where he played as a Captain and scored a goal in a 5–3 win.
+Ajeti played in several friendly matches with Switzerland national under-15 football team during the spring 2012 under the coach Yves Débonnaire including a full 80-minutes match against Belgium under-15 in where he played as a captain and scored a goal in a 5–3 win.
 Later in the same year in autumn and again under the same coach he captained Switzerland national under-16 football team in three friendly matches.
 He continued in 2013 captaining Switzerland national under-17 football team in two friendly matches in August against Germany and Austria.
 Then in 2015 he played for Switzerland national under-18 football team in a double friendly match against England on 26 and 28 March where he scored a goal.